gear5labs/StakCast/docs/CONTRIBUTING.md

 - We expect a **draft PR** within **48 hours** of assignment, even if it's incomplete—this shows progress has started.

 ---
+## Security Reporting
+If you find a security vulnerability, please do not open a public issue.
+Instead contact us for responsible disclosure.

+---
 Thank you for contributing to Stakcast! 🎉